annestrand/flintRV/README.md

 Submodule unit test runner: `build/Unit_tests`

+## Build drop32 core
+There is a convenience script to generate a singular core/CPU RTL file to stdout:

+    $ python3 ./scripts/core_gen.py [opts]

+Use `-h` to list available options.

 ## Build drop32soc
 `drop32soc/` directory provides a very basic example SoC using the drop32 soft-cpu.

-The CPU is generated using the `scripts/core_gen.py` utility.
+The CPU is generated using the `scripts/drop32soc_gen.py` utility.

 To build Firmware and Generate CPU core for SoC: